mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon EBS-Optimized Instances

-Use Amazon EBS-optimized isntances to ensure that Amazon EC2 instance is prepared to take advantage of the IO.
+Use Amazon EBS-optimized instances to ensure that Amazon EC2 instance is prepared to take advantage of the IO.

-need to pay additional hourly charge for that instance.
+need to pay additional hourly charge.

 ### Protecting Data